|Country Information & Lifestyle|

 The three regions vary in climate, elevation and landscape, providing dramatic contrasts between hot, humid tropical lowlands and cooler, drier highland peaks.
 Guatemala's location between the Caribbean Sea and Pacific Ocean makes it a target for hurricanes.
 Guatemala has 37 volcanoes, four of them are active.

 Guatemalan cuisine reflects the multicultural nature of the country.
 Antigua Guatemala is well known for its candy which makes use of many local ingredients, fruits, seeds and nuts along with honey, condensed milk and other traditional sweeteners.
 Many traditional foods are based on Maya cuisine and prominently feature corn, chillies, and beans as key ingredients.

 There are also foods that it is traditional to eat on certain days of the week - for example, by tradition it is known that on Thursday, the typical food is "paches" which is like a tamale made with a base of potato, and on Saturday it is traditional to eat tamales.
 Certain dishes are also associated with special occasions, such as fiambre for all Saints Dya on November 1 and tamales which are common around Christmas.

-With 33 volcanoes spread throughout its highlands, Guatemala is one of those rare destinations that reward even the most jaded world traveller with revelatory experiences.
+With 33 volcanoes spread throughout its highlands, Guatemala is one of those rare destinations that reward even the most jaded world traveller.
 Stark silhouettes rise above Guatemala's mountainous landscape and only few visitors will return home without pictures of these giants in their collection of snapshots.

 Aqua, Fuego and Acatenango are perhaps the most photographed volcanoes in Guatemala.
 These three peaks watch over the sleepy, colonial town of Antigua Guatemala and the forested cones of Aqua and Acatenango attest to their slumbering old age, while the bare peak of Fuego and the small ash cloud rising from its summit are evidence of continuing activity.